Elflare/elbot/README.md

 ### 0. Lightweight and efficient Go implementation

-ElBot is implemented in Go, with fast startup, simple deployment, and low resource usage.
-In the current local environment, startup takes about 2ms and resident memory is about 20MB.
-It is suitable for long-running use on personal computers, small servers, or lightweight containers.
-Compared with large Agent frameworks that depend on complex runtimes, ElBot focuses more on controllability, stability, and maintainability.
+ElBot is implemented in Go, startup takes about 2ms and resident memory is about 30MB.

 ### 1. Token-efficient tool discovery